 Here are so close ups of some of the trees:

-The great thing about this project is that it hardly cost me anything!
-I used extra fabric and trim that I already had in my fabric bin and used poster board that I paid 3 for $1.00.
-I was a little worried about the poster board being sturdy enough but it turned out to be perfect because the way I created my template, I basically double up the poster board.
-After I made my cone, I traced my cone onto my fabric by rolling it around as I marked the fabric and then I sprayed my cone good with adhesive and rolled the fabric around the cone and each one turned out perfect!
-Here is what the inside of the covered cone looks like (detailed step by step instructions are at the end of the posting):
+The great thing about this project is that is very inexpensive. Â I used extra fabric and trim that I already had in my fabric bin and used poster board that I paid 3 for $1.00.
+I was a little worried about the poster board being sturdy enough but it turned out to be perfect because the way I created my template, I basically double up the poster board. Â Here is what the inside of the covered cone looks like:

 I’ll be posting some more fun Christmas projects in the next week, so please check back!
 Enjoy your Christmas crafting!